|Day's range||1.616 - 1.606|

 Investing.com - The U.S. dollar rose against its Canadian counterpart on Monday, as the greenback found some relief following last week's broad decline, although gains were expected to remain limited.

 Considering USDCAD’s latest bounce from 1.2800–1.2790 support-zone, the pair seems again heading to confront the seven-week old descending TL resistance, at 1.2890; however, 1.2870 might offer an intermediate halt during its recovery.
 In case if the quote manages to conquer the 1.2890 mark, it can quickly rise to 1.2920 before targeting the 61.8% FE level of 1.2940.
 Should the pair fails to sustain latest pullback, the 1.2790 regains its importance, breaking which 1.2770 & 1.2745 could entertain short-term sellers.
 Moreover, pair’s extended declines below 1. ...

-Investing.com - The U.S. dollar slipped lower against its Canadian counterpart on Wednesday, after the release of mixed U.S. economic reports and as investors were eyeing the minutes of the Federal Reserve's latest policy meeting due later in the day.
+Investing.com - The U.S. dollar moved higher against its Canadian counterpart on Wednesday, after the release of positive U.S. economic reports and as declining oil prices weighed on demand for the commodity-related Canadian dollar.